Are beans very starchy is a question often heard; what are the facts?

 Will they make you fat?

-This page was last updated by Bernard Preston on 8th January, 2023.
+This page was last updated by Bernard Preston on 8th January, 2024.

-As a rule of thumb, half a cup of beans contains about 15g of starch; much of it is in the form of fibre that is not digested in
+As a rule of thumb, half a cup of beans contains about 15g of starch; much of it is in the form of fibre that is not digested in the small-intestine.

-the small-intestine.
-The net carbs are low.
+It is known as "resistant starch;" the net carbs are low.

 Humans incidentally have a very long small-intestine compared to other primates; we are able to absorbe glycemic carbohydrate efficiently, turning it into glucose and storing it as fat.